-Photo by Matthew Murphy.
 “35mm began when Ryan took an image of mine, I believe the first was the image for MAKE ME HAPPY, and decided to write a song inspired by the image, which is a sort of goofy shot of two people standing with Happy Face balloons covering their heads.”
-That creative spark (Matthew described it as ”thrilling, to say the least”) lead to more songs, and ultimately a realization: ”we could create something special by presenting the images and the songs together in one evening.”
-35mmwas born.
+That creative spark (Matthew described it as “thrilling, to say the least”) lead to more songs, and ultimately a realization: “we could create something special by presenting the images and the songs together in one evening.”
+35mm was born.

-Photo by Matthew Murphy.
 Each of Matthew’s projects requires a specific approach.
 “For headshot photography, my number one goal is to get an honest portrait of my subject that presents them not only in their most beautiful light, but also while tapping into their most marketable energy.”
 It’s a delicate task that requires mutual trust with his subject.
-“Photography is all about trust and the best shots, whether headshots or creative work, require that the the subject gives over their energy to the camera when needed, allowing me to shape the scene for maximum effect.”
+“Photography is all about trust and the best shots, whether headshots or creative work, require that the the subject gives over their energy to the camera when needed, [allowing] me to shape the scene for maximum effect.”

 No matter what he’s shooting, he is constantly using his dance background.
 He describes it as “indispensable,” noting that “it gives me a substantial amount of insight into dance technique and a way of ‘correcting’ my portrait subjects so that we achieve the proper moment.”
 It’s also a key influence on how he composes a shot.
 “More than anything though I think my time as a dancer helps with my spatial awareness and eagerness to explore new angles and creative lines within my images.”